codeswhite/aur-deploy/README.md

 # AUR Deploy

-## Automate publishing Python packages to AUR
+A script that allows to easily and effectively build and publish your python packages up to PyPI and AUR

 ## Features
+- Compare between local and deployed versions
-- Updating PKGBUILD on package's version change
+- Updating AUR PKGBUILD on setup.py package's version change
-- Uploading to PyPI and AUR
+- Uploading to PyPI and AUR repositories
 - Customizable and configureable

 ## Installation